Do you have questions or want to learn more about participating in WAC? Let us know!

 There are 3 ways to participate in the World Affairs Challenge Program, all of which lead to the Global Championship competition.

-Schools can register to host their own WAC competition within a class or across several classes or grades.
+Schools or community organizations can register to host their own WAC competition within a class or across several classes or grades, with a minimum of 5 teams of 3-8 students each.
 WorldDenver will provide the resources to build a WAC program timeline that fits the school's schedule.
 The top 20% of teams from within the intramural WAC competition will qualify to expand their project & presentation and move on to present at the Global Championship in the spring.

 Question about participating in WAC?
 Email us at WAC@worlddenver.org.